AlexTheAmateur/social-network-API/README.md

 ## Description

-Social Network API is an app that allows it's logged in users to view and comment on thoughts posted by them and other users
+Social Network API is an app that allows it's logged in users to view and comment on thoughts posted by them and other users.
+(NOTE: currently does not work. still getting errors with the mongoDB)

 ====================